MylesBorins/conference-proposals/space-your-face.md

-# Space your face: spatialized audio for fun and profit
+# Space your face: the magic behind spatialized spatialized audio

 ## Abstract